 Welcome to Year 3.
-The class teacher is Miss Swanson and we have Miss Holcroft with us all day.
-We also have Miss Petrillo in the mornings and Miss Holt in the afternoons.
+The class teacher is Miss Dundon currently supporting.
+We have Mrs Anderton with us all day.
+We also have Mrs Corke in the mornings and Mrs Bland in the afternoons.

 Here is everything we will learn this year: